LabVIEW-Community-CI-CD/open-source/CONTRIBUTING.md

 ## Requirement Traceability

-Each requirement is tracked as an issue or entry in `requirements.json`.
-Whenever you introduce a new feature or fix, add a new requirement or update an existing ID in `requirements.json` accordingly.
+Each requirement is tracked as an issue or entry in a requirement mapping file such as `requirements-core.json` or `requirements-icon-editor.json`.
+Whenever you introduce a new feature or fix, add a new requirement or update an existing ID in the appropriate file accordingly.
 Every code change must reference the requirement it addresses, and each requirement must be covered by at least one automated test.